rezervemoney/gitbooks/how-to-capture-1-million-eth/risks.md

 ### Concentration & Volatility Risks

 One of the most fundamental risks is **concentration and volatility**.
-Placing a significant portion of the treasury in ETH would mean that RZR’s balance-sheet health becomes directly tied to ETH’s market performance.&#x20;
+Placing a significant portion of the treasury in ETH would mean that RZR’s balance-sheet health becomes directly tied to ETH’s market performance.

 In times of market stress, sharp ETH drawdowns could erode reserves, making it harder to meet obligations or honor redemptions without selling into a falling market.
 This is exactly the scenario MicroStrategy has faced when Bitcoin prices declined, forcing it to endure steep swings in reported equity and market capitalization.